 Anxiety After the Appointment

 Anxiety after getting tattooed, in most cases, shouldn’t happen.
 But if it does, go back up to that step one, and figure out where your anxiety or fears are coming from.
 Is it because you think you made a mistake?
-Is it because you’re not sure how to take care of your new tattoo?
-Are you worried what people will think about you?
+Is it because you’re not sure how to take care of your new tattoo with a professional tattoo aftercare product?
+Are you worried about what people will think about you?

 Although post-appointment anxiety isn’t common, if you do find yourself in this situation, you can learn from it.
-If you're unhappy with your tattoo, try to find a better artist, that you prefer, next time.
-If you're still unsatisfied with your tattoo after it has healed, you can find a more satisfied artist to fix, and make you feel better!
+If you're unhappy with your tattoo, try to find a better artist next time.

 Overall, pick a great artist that you can trust and who respects you.
 Pay attention to what your inner voice is saying, take your time and do your homework.
 Any outside pressure should be brushed off - and don't forget to be excited, this is a wonderful time in your life!

 For many people, anxiety and tattoos go hand in hand, so don't think you're alone.
 A lot of people are apprehensive about having a tattoo.
 Even the most hardcore tattoo collectors will admit that, while they adore the art form, they don't particularly enjoy the process.